Ždírec (Jihlava District): Geography

-Ždírec lies about 8 km northeast of Jihlava.
-It is located in the Upper Sázava Hills within the Bohemian-Moravian Highlands.
-The Ždírecký Stream flows through the municipality.
-There are several small fish ponds on the stream.
+Ždírec is located about 8 km northeast of Jihlava.
+It lies in the Upper Sázava Hills.
+The highest point is at 552 m above sea level.
+The stream Ždírecký potok flows through the municipality.
+The stream supplies several small fishponds.
+The upper course of the Šlapanka River crosses the municipal territory in the east.

 History

 The first written mention of Ždírec is from 1233.
 From the 13th century until 1945 Ždírec was ethnically a German village.
 It belonged to the German-speaking enclave called Jihlava Language Island.
-After the World War II, the Germans were expelled and the municipality was resettled by Czechs.
+After World War II, the Germans were expelled and the municipality was resettled by Czechs.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Ždírec is the parish Church of Saint Wenceslaus.
+The main landmark of Ždírec is the Church of Saint Wenceslaus.
 It was built in the pseudo-Gothic style in 1893–1898, after the old church was destroyed by a fire in 1890.
-It became a cultural monument of the Czech Republic in 1958.
+It became protected as a cultural monument in 1958.

-Other sights include Baroque sculptural group of Saint John of Nepomuk from 1743, Baroque statue of Anthony of Padua from 1753, or the building of retirement home from 1926 with Chapel of the Virgin Mary.
+Other sights include a Baroque sculptural group of Saint John of Nepomuk from 1743, a Baroque statue of Saint Anthony of Padua from 1753, and the building of retirement home from 1926 with the Chapel of the Virgin Mary.